 Creativity, Control and Gender in Popular Music Sound Production.
-This talk has been postponed to the new year due to strike action.

 Paula Wolfe is a critically acclaimed artist-producer and lead researcher in the fields of music production, the independent music industry and gender.
 In July of this year she simultaneously released her third album White Dots (* * * * MOJO) and published her book Women in The Studio: creativity, control and gender in popular music sound production (Routledge).
 Her talk will take us inside her research to reveal some of its most fascinating findings.

 The Music Research Series invites researchers from across the country, and from within the department, to present and discuss their work.
 The Series is a space for the development of cutting-edge research in music, and for the training of postgraduate and Early Career Researchers from Goldsmiths and elsewhere.
 The sessions bring together scholars, practitioners, and people working in music outside the university.
 They may include formal papers, panel discussions, conversations, or any other format that suits the research.

 This talk is the re-arranged lecture from 3 December 2019

 If you are attending an event and need the College to help with any mobility requirements you may have, please contact the event organiser in advance to ensure we can accommodate your needs.